offby1/django-simple-deploy/docs/contributing/development_environment.md

 ### Reset the test project

 After verifying that your local version of `django-simple-deploy` works when run against the test project, you'll need to reset the test project.
-This will let you modify `django-simple-deploy`, and then run `simple_deploy` again and see the effect of your changes.
+This will let you modify `django-simple-deploy`, and then run the `deploy` command again and see the effect of your changes.

 To reset the project, run `git reset --hard commit_hash`, using the hash of the commit that you made after making sure the test project works locally.
-Also, run `git status` and make sure you remove any files or directories that are left in the project, such as `simple_deploy_logs/`.
+Also, run `git status` and make sure you remove any files or directories that are left in the project, such as `dsd_logs/`.
 The `.platform/` directory also tends to hang around after resetting the test project, when testing against Platform.sh.
+The command `git clean -fd` will remove any new files and directories that were created during configuration.

-## Developing `simple_deploy`
+## Developing `django-simple-deploy`

-Now you're ready to do your own development work on `simple_deploy`.
+Now you're ready to do your own development work on `django-simple-deploy`.
 Make a new branch on your fork of the project, and make any changes you want to the codebase.
-When you want to see if your changes improve the configuration and deployment process, go back to the [Run `simple_deploy` locally](#run-simple_deploy-against-the-test-project) section and repeat those steps.
+When you want to see if your changes improve the configuration and deployment process, go back to the [Run `django-simple-deploy` locally](#run-simple_deploy-against-the-test-project) section and repeat those steps.

 ### Helpful flags for development work